-- 2. BILGE BLOWER This switch activates the engine compartment ventilation blower to remove explosive fumes from the area.
+- Check engine compartment for gasoline or vapors. - · Operate blower for four minutes. - · Verify blower operation. - · Run blower below cruising speed. - 4.
+HORN - This switch activates the horn.
+Press the switch to activate. - 5.
+BILGE BLOWER - This switch activates the engine compartment ventilation blower to remove explosive fumes from the area.
 The blower must be operated for a minimum of four minutes each time before starting the engine.
 In addition, the blower should be operated continuously when at idle or running at slow speeds.
-The LED will illuminate if the switch is ON. - 3.
-BILGE PUMP - This switch manually controls the bilge pump. - 4.
-INTERIOR LIGHTS - This switch provides illumination within the cockpit area. - 5.
+The LED will illuminate if the switch is ON. - 6.
+AFT BILGE PUMP - This switch manually controls the aft bilge pump. - 7.
+FWD BILGE PUMP - This switch manually controls the forward bilge pump. - 8.
+LOGO LIGHT- This switch provides illumination of the logo. - 9.
 DOCKING LIGHTS (Optional) - This switch operates the docking lights.